yahiafarghaly/SparkTestBenchTool/README.md

 *watch testCases at the time of performing it.

-*added no_output counter and runtimeError counter
+*added 'no_output' counter and 'runtimeError' counter

 Spark v1.0
 ----------------

-*detect runtime errors and no outputs
+*detect 'runtime errors' and 'no outputs'

-*able to customize another test cases
+*able to customize other test cases